 Med Tech Certification and Diploma Program Information

-Learn about associate and bachelor degrees in medical technology.
+Learn about associate's and bachelor's degree programs in medical technology.
 Get information on requirements, courses, career prospects and salary to make an informed decision about your education.

 Associate's Degree for Medical Technician

 This program teaches individuals how to assist with the analysis of cells, tissues and body fluids from human patients.
 They also learn how to conduct laboratory tests, and must gain a strong working understanding of all laboratory equipment.
 Students also have knowledge of information processing and quality control monitoring.
 Applicants must have either a high school diploma or a GED for admission and should have a background rich in science and math.

 The medical technician curriculum combines classroom lectures with clinical experience in the lab.
 Students rotate among various departments, including hematology, phlebotomy and urinalysis, among others.
 Courses may include: